PyPSA/PyPSA/doc/optimal_power_flow.rst

  Be aware, that the attribute ``capital_cost`` represents the annualised investment costs NOT the overnight investment costs for the multi-investment.

-Multi-year investment instead of investing a single time is currently only implemented without pyomo.
-It can be passed by setting the argument ``multi_investment_periods`` when calling the ``network.lopf(multi_investment_periods=True, pyomo=False)``.
+Multi-year investment instead of investing a single time is not implemented via the old optimization with `n.lopf(pyomo=True)`.
+It can be passed by setting the argument ``multi_investment_periods`` when calling the ``network.optimize(multi_investment_periods=True)``.
 For the pathway optimisation ``snapshots`` have to be a pandas.MultiIndex, with the first level as a subset of the investment periods.